How to write the perfect captions for your school’s social mediaOctober 15, 2019

 Social media is one of the most popular marketing tools that schools around Australia use to showcase their brand and stand out amongst other schools in their area.
 It has one of the lowest barriers to entry of any channel (just snap a picture and share!), but it’s one of the hardest to get right.
 One of the trickiest parts of creating engaging, thoughtful social media content is writing a great caption.
 Because of this difficulty, school social accounts are awash with tacked-on, hastily written captions that don’t add much value to the post.

-Along with finding eye-catching imagery or video, crafting the caption for an update is often the most time-consuming part of posting on social media.
+Along with finding eye-catching imagery or videos, crafting the caption for your update is the most important part of posting on social media for schools.
 That’s why we’ve put together this guide to get you writing captions that hit the mark.

 Consider your audience

-Once you have the basics covered, it’s time to get started!
+Once you have the basics covered, it’s time to get started writing your captions!
 One of the best ways to learn how to nail your message is by trying different things.
 Write several drafts before you post — even check in with your coworkers to see which ones are the most effective.
 There’s no time like the present, so why not put these tips into practice today?

-Social media has a multitude of benefits, so if you’re not on it, you’re missing out!
+Social media has a multitude of benefits for schools, so if you’re not on it, you’re missing out!
 Get started by downloading your copy of The Complete Social Media Marketing Toolkit for Schools.